Xuefeng-Zhu/javascript-stars/README.md

 ## Presentation
 * [reveal.js](https://github.com/hakimel/reveal.js) - The HTML Presentation Framework
+* [Sequence](https://github.com/IanLunn/Sequence) - Responsive animation framework for creating unique sliders, presentations, banners, and other step-based applications.

 ## Progress
 * [pace](https://github.com/HubSpot/pace) - Automatically add a progress bar to your site. #hubspot-open-source
 * [SpinKit](https://github.com/tobiasahlin/SpinKit) - A collection of loading indicators animated with CSS
 * [Fort.js](https://github.com/idriskhenchil/Fort.js) - Modern progress bar for form completion

+## Scroll
+* [steady.js](https://github.com/WPOTools/steady.js) - A module to do some logic on the `onscroll` event without performance regressions in a @media-query like conditions.
+* [Parallax-ImageScroll](https://github.com/pederan/Parallax-ImageScroll) - JQuery and amd compatible plugin to create a parallax effect as seen at spotify.com
+* [scrollReveal.js](https://github.com/julianlloyd/scrollReveal.js) - Easily reveal elements as they enter the viewport
+* [waypoints](https://github.com/imakewebthings/waypoints) - Waypoints is a library that makes it easy to execute a function whenever you scroll to an element.
+* [ScrollMagic](https://github.com/janpaepke/ScrollMagic) - The javascript library for magical scroll interactions
+* [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) - Minimalistic but perfect custom scrollbar plugin

 ## Test
 * [jest](https://github.com/facebook/jest) - Painless JavaScript Unit Testing built on top of the Jasmine test framework